Feed Your Lawn. Keep It Green All Season Long.

 Our program is structured around four to six applications timed to Warsaw's specific growing calendar.
 Each visit includes a lawn assessment, so we can adjust the next application based on what your turf actually needs — not what a corporate schedule says.

-A balanced starter feeding wakes your lawn up after winter dormancy and supports root recovery from freeze-thaw stress.
-This application is paired with pre-emergent weed control to stop crabgrass before it germinates — typically when soil temperatures hit 55°F, which in Warsaw usually falls in early to mid-April.
+A balanced starter fertilizer wakes the lawn up after winter dormancy and supports root recovery from freeze-thaw stress.
+This application is paired with pre-emergent weed control to stop crabgrass before it germinates — typically when soil temperatures hit 55°F, which in Warsaw usually lands in early to mid-April.
+Grub control goes down with this step to disrupt Japanese beetles and masked chafers early, before they cause the late-summer damage that often shows up as brown patches in August and September.

 What's Included in Every Fertilization Visit